bairblog/bairblog.github.io/_posts/2019-12-16-data-worth.md

 Thus, the contribution of the point $i$ to a subset $S$ is zero if the nearest neighbor in S is closer to the test point than $i$.
 When we re-examine the Shapley value, we observe that for many $S$, $U(S\cup\{i\})-U(S)=0$.
-Figure 1 illustrates an example of such an S. This simple example shows the computational requirement of the Shapley value can be significantly reduced for KNN.
+Figure 1 illustrates an example of such an $S$.
+This simple example shows the computational requirement of the Shapley value can be significantly reduced for KNN.